wp-document-revisions/wp-document-revisions/readme.txt

 Yes.
 It will need to be slightly customized to meet your needs, but take a look at the [Bulk Import Script](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook/blob/master/bulk-import.php) in the code cookbook.

-= I have some strange upload problems, but the files are still there somehow. =

-If you assign custom roles to your users, make sure you add the `edit_posts` capability to any user that can upload files.
-See bugs [#8234](http://core.trac.wordpress.org/ticket/8234) and [#21091](http://core.trac.wordpress.org/ticket/21091)

 == Translations ==